 Miles Davis Monroe, our West Virginia buddy.
 We've done a lot of traveling together, from WV, to Pittsburgh, to Portland, to the tip of the Yucatan Peninsula.
 We found him through Petfinder at the Marion County Humane Society.
 They were (and I'm sure still are) doing a lot with a little and could use donations.

 He came home with us on New Year's eve, Dec.31 2003.
 Life was a lot different then.
 Less dogs, more cats, we had furniture and we wore shoes.
+Miles seemed impossibly small and fragile to us at first.
+We know better now.

 He was scrawny and couldn't figure out stairs (that took many months!).
-Now he's a happy and buff little dog
+Now he's a happy and buff little dog who can outrun us all!

 He has a deep and unrelenting hatred of motorized vehicles.
 Nothing can dissuade him from barking at them.
 What could we do but move far from traffic?